Biswa96/WinLight/README.md

 Interested in what happens behind the scene?
 See [Developers](Developers.md) page.

-# Caveats

-The python script fails in Python3 in Windows due to Unicode encoding in JSON file.
-Linux Distributions do not have this issue.
-Use Python2 in Windows.
-Any suggestions are welcome.

 # License

 WinLight is licensed under the GNU General Public License v3.
 A full